 How to Fix Error After MultiPHP Update

-How To Fix "Missing MySQL Extension" Error
+How to fix the "Missing MySQL Extension" error

 - You are logged into your Customer Portal.
 You can also log in after clicking the link.

-- Log into cPanel.
+- Log in to cPanel.

 - Locate and open the public_html folder.